 Vimeo’s target market includes alternative and indie filmmakers seeking a way to distribute their work.
 Vimeo is jam-packed with the work of up-and-coming visual artists.
 Many of these are professionals, but others are students and semi-pros in need of a like-minded community.

-Vimeo offers some great features as a video host.
+Vimeo offers some great features.
 It was the first free online video platform to support HD video in 2007.
 Since then, Vimeo has added 4K video support as of 2016.
 All video hosting plans offer unlimited bandwidth in the Vimeo player.
 All content on the platform is ad-free, but banner ads do appear on pages.

-Vimeo Pro, for $20 per month, adds more functionality.
+Vimeo Pro, which runs at $20 per month, comes with additional features and functionality.
 This includes support for 4K and 360º video, 20GB of storage per week, private video review pages to share rough cuts and gather feedback, video analytics, and privacy controls.
 Pro users can also monetize their videos via the pay-per-view/transactional model.
 Vimeo takes a 10 percent cut from sales.

 - Notes feature is excellent for video pros

-- Lose 10 percent of sales revenue on top of paying for Pro plan
+- Must pay 10 percent of revenue on top of fees for the software

 - Limited storage